HISTORY

 Each year, every Club’s activities culminate with the handover of the asset to the selected Charity at the annual Andrew Mentis golf day, which is also open to the public by invitation.
 This gives invited guests, including women and juniors an opportunity to experience the Nomadic camaraderie and purpose at its finest.

-Nationally, since inception, the Andrew Mentis Endowment Fund has raised and donated in excess of R35 million to charities.
+Nationally, since inception, the Andrew Mentis Endowment Fund has raised and donated around R50 million to charities.